 Interior Design B.S.

-A comprehensive approach to contemporary interior design
+A human-centered approach to contemporary interior design

-Watch our videos Review our degree maps
+Watch our videos Review the degree map

 CIDA Accreditation